renovatebot/renovate/docs/usage/config-presets.md

   "extends": ["github>rarkins/renovate-config"]
 ```

-From then on Renovate will use the Renovate config from the preset repo's default branch.
+From then on Renovate will use the Renovate config from the preset repo's base branch.
 You do not need to add it as a devDependency or add any other files to the preset repo.

 ## GitLab-hosted Presets